 2) not only was there not supposed to be an actual dragon on the cover of Marc’s book, but ultimately there wasn’t one.
 The publisher decided not to look a gift artist in the mouth and took Ian’s stunning covers for all three novels in the series.

-I have to say, I think the cover of Magic Time: Angelfire is my favorite cover I’ve gotten on one of my books.
+I have to say, the cover of Magic Time: Angelfire is my one of my favorite covers I’ve gotten.
+Right up there with Christian McGrath’s cover for Mr. Twilight and Gene Mollica’s cover art for The Last Jedi (based on an idea of my own, believe it or not).
 The title is something else again.
 The original title of the book was Magic Time: Blues.
 The publisher changed it because … you guessed it—it didn’t scream “Fantasy!”

 Next time: Changes of scenery—there’s a castle on the cover of the book.